orendain/DemeoMods/README.md

 ### RulesAPI + Rules

-A framework allowing the definition of modular gameplay modifications ("rules") and the selection of them.
+A framework allowing the definition of modular gameplay modifications (or "rules") and the ability to group them to create custom gamemodes (or "rulesets").

 See the [RulesAPI readme](RulesAPI/README.md) for information about the RulesAPI framework.